California Psalms

 and be in great ones’ company by right.

-6 Let me truly hear
+6 Let me keenly hear

 crowning the ignited sky and facing us with heavy walls